Contents

 Client

-Creating an enterprise application
+Project idea: Creating an enterprise application to improve employees’ skills and engagement

-• increasing their engagement in business processes,
+• Increase employee engagement in business processes.

-• giving weight to the HR brand.
+• Strengthen the HR brand.

 In a large business, it’s hard to keep an eye on every process and read the atmosphere in the office.
 The client needed a versatile environment that would feel equally comfortable to both people in production and office staff.

-The client was looking for a simple training tool that could easily be used by anyone, be it a merchandiser on a business trip, a filler in a production unit, or a manager in an office.
+The client was looking for a simple training tool that could be easily used by anyone, be it a merchandiser on a business trip, a filler in a production unit, or a manager in an office.

 To build the backend, we chose Kotlin and used a standard set of tools typical for the microservice architecture: the Spring Boot framework and JWT token for authorization.
-Since the deadlines were pretty tight, we took these tools and built a monolithic architecture virtually split into microservices.
+Since the deadlines were pretty tight, we took these tools and built a monolithic architecture that was virtually split into microservices.

 When we designed the app, we laid the groundwork in a way that would allow us to easily split it into microservices further down the road.
 We “packaged” the structure and only then implemented the logic we needed in the isolated parts.
-Thanks to this approach, you can easily “split” the structure into microservices when needed.
+Thanks to this approach, you can easily “split” the structure into microservices as needed.

-Besides that, we kept in mind that the system could potentially expand; for example, there would be new employees who would also need access to it.
+We also kept in mind that the system could potentially expand; for example, there would be new employees who would also need access to it.

-Admin dashboard
+Admin dashboard with React

 To help the client manage content, we built a custom web app with React and Ant Design.